oscarpedrero/BloodyShop/README.md

 Since the update to Gloomrot the server does not have the names of the Prefabs, so the name of the Prefab has been added to the add command as a necessary parameter.

+Add currency:
+.shop currency add "Silver Coin" -949672483 true

-New command:
+New add command:
-.shop add "\<NameOfProduct\>" \<PrefabGUID\> \<Price\> \<Stock\>
+.shop add "\<NameOfProduct\>" \<PrefabGUID\> \<Currency\> \<Price\> \<Stock\> \<Stack\> \<Buff| true/false \>

-Example:
+Example Item:
-.shop add "Silver Currency" -949672483 1 100
+.shop add "Silver Currency" -949672483 1 1 1 100 1 false

-This name is only visible through the chat commands, if the client uses the mod he will see it in the language that the game has configured
+Example Buff:
+.shop add Cursed 1425734039 1 1 1 1 true

-For this same reason, it is best to manage the store from the client, which implies that you must [install the BloodyShop mod on the client](https://github.com/oscarpedrero/BloodyShop/wiki/Manual#requirements) and the server if you are a server administrator.
+For this same reason, it is best to manage the store from the client, which implies that you must [install the BloodyShop mod on the client](https://github.com/oscarpedrero/BloodyShop/wiki/Manual-%E2%80%90-Gloomrot-Update#requirements) and the server if you are a server administrator.

 [Complete list of prefabs](https://discord.com/channels/978094827830915092/1117273637024714862/1117273642817044571)